What is Blenditarian and what does it have to do with mushrooms?

 Everyone has that one food that they really don’t care for, including me!
 A few years ago, it was mushrooms.
-I couldn’t stand them, until I started trying them in different ways, like stuffed and roasted, on pizza, etc. I eventually started to be ok with them, dare I say, like them?
-So now I’m a mushroom fan.
+I couldn’t stand them until I started trying them in different ways, like stuffed, roasted, on pizza, etc. I eventually started to be ok with them, dare I say, like them?
+So now I’m a mushroom fan and love putting them into a blended burger!

 Fast forward to a few weeks ago when a new idea of being a “blenditarian” showed up in my inbox.
-If you haven’t heard of this new movement, it is the idea of supplementing a meat recipe with ground up mushrooms.
-It gives you moisture, a similar meaty texture, and that oh-so-popular umami flavoring.
+If you haven’t heard of this new movement, it is the idea of supplementing a meat recipe with ground-up mushrooms to make a blended burger or taco meat, etc. It gives you moisture, a similar meaty texture, and that oh-so-popular umami flavoring.
 I had to give it a try, so I started with the basics: burgers, meatloaf, and taco meat.
 The burger was certainly the winner for me, but they all turned out great!
 Even the mushroom-haters in my life gave it a try and gave it a thumbs up (maybe slightly begrudgingly, but that’s ok).

-So what are the benefits to supplementing your meat with mushrooms?
+So what are the benefits of supplementing your meat with mushrooms to make a blended burger or other beef dishes?

 - Flavor!
 Mushrooms boost the umami taste in the dish.
 Umami is often described as a savory, meaty flavor.

-With a few extra steps (roasting and processing), you can easily incorporate mushrooms into your favorite meat dishes!
-Check out my recipes, links below!
+With a few extra steps (roasting and processing), you can easily incorporate mushrooms into your favorite meat dishes, like a blended burger!
+Check out my recipes (with links) below!

 3 Recipes That Will Change The Way You Think About Mushrooms

 Something that I hear a lot from clients when they use lean ground beef is “it is so expensive AND it tastes dry!”
-By adding some mushrooms to the mix, you can stretch 1 lb of ground beef much farther than before AND it adds moisture, while keeping the saturated fat content down.
-Check out the recipe here.
+By adding some mushrooms to the mix, you can stretch 1 lb of ground beef much farther AND it adds moisture while keeping the saturated fat content down.
+Check out the recipe here for a tasty blended burger!

 The RBA love affair with tacos is no secret.
 Here is another “blenditarian” version to add to the mix!
 You can find the recipe here.